 Generating the Project Files

-Once the project has been created, we can change into the store
+Once the project is created, change into the store

 rails g scaffold user name:string role:belongs_to